ORNL/superneuromat/README.md

-# SuperNeuroMAT
+# SuperNeuroMAT v1.0

 ## Installation
 1. Install using `pip install superneuromat`
-2. Open up a Python interpretter and do `from superneuromat.neuromorphicmodel import NeuromorphicModel`
+2. Update/upgrade using `pip install superneuromat --upgrade`

+## Usage
+1. In a Python script or on a Python interpreter, do `import superneuromat as snm`
+2. The main class can be accessed by `model = snm.NeuromorphicModel()`
+3. Refer to docstrings in the source code for the API

 ## For Development